elunna/nerfhack-changelog/README.md

 * Intrinsic aggravate monster increases monster difficulty by 5 (stacks with extrinsic).
 * Aggravate monster spell cast at hero causes intrinsic aggravation for 50-300 turns.
 * Aggravate monster causes monsters not to be scared of musical instruments.
-* Having the Aggravate Monster trinsic lets monsters track you.
+* Having the Aggravate Monster property lets monsters track you.
 * Ring of aggravate monster causes pets to attack anything without fear.
 * Note: The ring of aggravate monster increases the monster generation difficulty by 15 (this was already implemented in NetHack 3.7, but it's worth including here as a recent change)
 * Carrying foulstones also confers aggravate monster

 ### Impaired Actions
-* Allow #terrain whilst impaired (xnh)
+* Allow #terrain whilst impaired (xNetHack)
 * Falling downstairs does more damage: 10-19 instead of 1d3.
 (K-Mod with higher damage)
 * Falling down a hole or pit whilst fumbling (or low dex) can make you fall on a wielded weapon.
 * Going downstairs whilst stunned always results in falling, confusion sometimes does.
 * Don't allow stunned jumping.
-Confused jumping has a 20% chance to fail (Evil)
+Confused jumping has a 20% chance to fail (EvilHack)
 * Many item actions are now forbidden if you have both hands welded.
 * If you (or a monster) are stuck in a pit, the range of wand zaps and thrown items is limited to the  squares adjacent to the pit.
-* Hallucination affects all item descriptions and appearances in and outside of your inventory (SLASHEM)
+* Hallucination affects all item descriptions and appearances in and outside of your inventory (SLASH'EM)
 * Auto-pickup is automatically disabled whilst hallucinating.
 * You will always hit monsters who are holding you.
 * No multishot when **fumbling**